aristocratos/bashtop/README.md

 Might finish off items out of order since I usually work on multiple at a time.

 - [x] Add options to change colors for text, graphs and meters.
-- [ ] Fix cross platform compatibility for Mac OSX and *BSD: Currently in testing, bashtop-psutil branch.
+- [ ] Fix cross platform compatibility for Mac OSX and *BSD: Currently in testing.
 - [x] Add support for showing AMD cpu temperatures.
 - [x] Add option to show tree view of processes.
 - [x] Add option to reset network download/upload totals.
 - [x] Add option to turn of gradient in processes list.
 - [ ] Add gpu temp and usage.
 (If feasible)
 - [x] Add io stats for disks.
+- [ ] Add cpu and mem stats for docker containers.
+(If feasible)
+- [ ] Change process list to line scroll instead of page change.
+- [ ] Add option for custom color gradient in process list in theme settings.
+- [ ] Add optional window for tailing log files.
 - [ ] Add options for resizing all boxes.
 - [ ] Add command line argument parsing.
 - [ ] Miscellaneous optimizations and code cleanup.
 - [ ] Add more commenting where it's sparse.

+- [ ] Python port.

 ## LICENSE